 How the Fed Functions

-The US central bank functions in three separate ways.
+The U.S. central bank functions in three separate ways.

-Monetary policy: again, the Fed’s main responsibility is to (attempt to) manage the economy by conducting monetary policy.
-To do this, the Fed increases or decreases the supply of money in the system.
+The Fed’s primary responsibility is to manage the economy by conducting monetary policy.
+To do so, the Fed can increase or decrease the supply of money in the system.
 There are three tools for altering the money supply:

-The Fed acts as a bank to other banks – most individual consumers and businesses do not interact with the central bank.
+The Fed acts as a bank to other banks.
+Most individual consumers and businesses do not interact with the central bank.